 On the first glance on the cover of this DVD release one might think to see a live taping of TD's concert at Coventry Cathedral, but actually it contains a half-hour concert montage of performance footage heavily processed by video effects.
 This is how it was broadcast on BBC2 on October 3rd, 1976 -- almost a year to the day after the Coventry concert.
-Tony Palmer had filmed the concert and then edited the shots to excerpts from TD's then new album Ricochet.
-Unfortunately, the original soundtrack was lost along with the footage of the entire concert.
+Tony Palmer had filmed the concert for a 50 minute edition of 'Omnibus' (being the BBC's then flagship Arts programme), but somebody carelessly lost the audio -- forcing Palmer to completely re-do the entire programme.
+So he edited the shots to excerpts from TD's then new album Ricochet.
+The UK press announced that Chris Franke flew in specially to help with the editing.

-The audio mix is standard mono and no other details are provided of the event, execept of the following notes on the backside of the DVD cover:
+The audio mix is standard mono and no other details are provided of the event, except of the following notes on the backside of the DVD cover:

 From a technical standpoint, Palmer's montage is very much of its time.
 Combining psychedelic effects with the cathedral's own architectural and artistic imagery, Palmer created an extended music video for a band whose performances, at that time, consisted of expressionless manipulation of analog synthesizers.
 But the video effects and transition filters, rendering chunky, blocky, op-art geometric shapes in blazing primary and purplish colours, may be distracting to those wanting a precise and complete record of the original concert.
 And of course, the edits do not sync with any performance close-ups at all.